mtumilowicz/java12-io-socket-client-server-workshop/README.md

 * on 64 bit JVM 1.8 thread consumes 1,024 KB of RAM by default (-Xss flag)
     * 1000 concurrent connections mean 1,000 threads and about 1 GB of stack space
     * stack space is independent from heap space - application will consume far more than this a gigabyte
+    * threads are relatively expensive in terms of memory use
 * a thread pool has many advantages over simply creating threads on demand
     * thread is already initialized and started, therefore you do not have to wait or warm up, reducing client latency